fz172/fanfly/_posts/2024-02-28-elevator_tip.md

 ### Dimple and countersink

-Next I dimpled the skin, which was pretty straighforward.
+Next I dimpled the skin, which was pretty straightforward.
 The DRDT is already calibrated so I just pressed away.
 ![wip](/assets/img/20240228/dimple.jpg)

 The most unpleasant part of the task is countersinking.
 The composite is pretty soft and it has a notch above the holes to countersink.
 These things made it impossible to lay the countershink microstop flat on the surface.